Diplomatic missions

 Euro (EUR).

-The warm Mediterranean climate throughout the year makes Malta an attractive tourist destination for many EU citizens.
+The warm Mediterranean climate makes Malta an attractive tourist destination for many Europeans all year round.

 Travel papers and visas